back-kh/SADA/README.md

 # SADA

-It is glyphs dictionary for supporting on SADA paper.
+It is glyph dictionary for supporting on SADA paper.

  Insriped by publicly datasets Khmer Palm-leaf, we presented glyphs dictionary based on grammar structures for validation khmer word order.
 This files included,